matejnavara/travel-tech-think-blog/content/posts/2022-11-01_Social-Media/index.md

   - Digital deduction. - _The reliance on information._

 - **Ways to balance the scales:**

-  - Awareness
+  - Awareness - _Become conscious of how / when / where / why you use the platforms_
-  - Social media breaks
+  - Social media breaks - _Take days / weeks / months off to reset the habit_
-  - Controlled use
+  - Controlled use - _Restrict the usage to certain amount a day or certain times of the day_
-  - Intentional use
+  - Intentional use - _Be clear about what you wish to gain / achieve from the platform_

+- Make sure it's you using the platforms and not the platforms using you...

 ---